 Upon admission, each incoming student will be assigned a mentor.
 In most cases, the mentor will be a prospective advisor.
 If the student’s prospective advisor is on leave, then another faculty member will be assigned to be the graduate mentor for that student.
 The graduate mentor is responsible for providing space and support for the first year, and supervising the academic recommendations of the entry committee.
 The graduate mentor will make a written progress report to the DGS by the end of the spring semester of the first academic year which documents the student progress.

 Teaching is a fundamental part of our professional training.
 Teaching also provides a common intellectual experience for our graduate students.
-Students are required to teach three courses, at the TF3 level, typically during their first two years of study.
+Students are required to teach three courses: all students teach BIOL 104, which is a TF10 level asignment, and two other courses at a TF20 level.
+Required teaching is typically done during their first two years of study.
 Please see this link for more information on how TF positions are assigned in EEB.

 All first year students carry out two research rotations.
 Each rotation lasts one semester and students have the option of a third rotation over their first summer.
 The primary purpose of the rotations is to identify a laboratory in which to carry out dissertation research.
 Rotations also serve to introduce students to new techniques, gain a broader background in E&EB, and develop close connections with E&EB faculty.
 At the end of each rotation, the rotation advisor submits a report of the student’s progress to the Director of Graduate Studies (DGS).
 This assists the DGS in evaluating each student’s progress and in identifying any student who may require special guidance.

 Three graduate courses (level 500 and above) for a grade.
-The graduate school requires that students earn honors grades (H, equivalent to an “A”) in two courses by the end of the fourth term of full-time study.
+The graduate school requires students earn two grades of Honors (H, equivalentto an “A”) in two courses by the end of the fourth term of full-time study.

-All first-year students enroll in Advanced Topics (EEB 500 and 501), Responsible Conduct of Research (EEB 545) and First-Year Introduction to Research and Rotations (901 and 902).
+All first-year students enroll in Advanced Topics (E&EB 500 and E&EB 501), Responsible Conduct of Research (E&EB 545) and Research Rotations (E&EB 901 and E&EB 902).
 Students are encouraged to fulfill most of the course requirements in their first two years in residence at Yale.

 Students must register for a course or in absentia in each semester.
-Students in their second year that are not taking any formal courses should register for 2nd Year Research (EEB 950).
-Students who have passed to candidacy that are not taking any formal courses should register for Dissertation Research – in Residence (Disr 999)
+Students whi have completed the course requirements must register for Preparing for Advance to Candidacy (CAND 999).
+Students who have passed to candidacy should register for Dissertation Research – in Residence (DISR 999).